The Ruth Borchard Self-Portrait Competition

 CLICK HERE TO SEE WORKS SELECTED FOR THE NEW 21ST CENTURY SELF-PORTRAIT COLLECTION

-CLICK HERE TO SEE A VIDEO OF THE COMPETITION JUDGES
+CLICK HERE TO SEE A VIDEO OF 2011 COMPETITION JUDGES